Virat Kohli Biography: All you need to know about the King Kohli

 Early International Career

 Kohli made a name for himself with strong performances early on.
 In 2009, he scored his first One Day International (ODI) century against Sri Lanka.
-This was just the beginning of a remarkable journey.
+However, this was just the beginning of a remarkable journey.

 Later in 2011, Virat Kohli biography got even more interesting as he debuted in Test cricket.
 Virat Kohli’s Test debut came against the West Indies.
 With senior players resting after the World Cup victory, he had big shoes to fill.
 The tour of Australia (2011-12) was tough for India, as they lost 4-0.
 However, Kohli stood out by scoring the only century for India during that series.

 In 2012, Kohli showcased his chasing ability during the Commonwealth Bank Series against Australia and Sri Lanka.
 India needed to chase down a challenging target of 320 runs within 40 overs to stay in contention for the finals.
-Kohli’s unbeaten 133 runs off just 86 balls led India to victory, although they ultimately missed out on qualifying due to other results.
+Kohli’s unbeaten 133 runs off just 86 balls led India to victory, although they ultimately missed out on qualifying.

 Virat Kohli: The Successor to Sachin Tendulkar